 Building upon my successful decade+ academic career, I find satisfaction working with future and emerging scholars.
-It brings me great joy to draw on my experience to strengthen their position to create the careers and research programs they want.
+It brings me great joy to draw on my experience to strengthen their position to create the careers and research programs they want, through academic career coaching and/or developmental book editing.
 I’ve supported hundreds of MA and PhD students in the social sciences and humanities with all aspects of their work.
 You can read testimonials below.

-- Publishing across formats: books and book proposals, peer-reviewed papers, book chapters, academic blog posts, book reviews, encyclopedia entries, and digital humanities projects
+- Publishing: books and book proposals, peer-reviewed papers, book chapters, academic blog posts, book reviews, encyclopedia entries, and digital humanities projects

 - Coaching to develop and organize priorities toward academic success at all levels